On the Bogolubov-de Gennes Equations: Introduction

 Since the BdG equations describe the phenomenon of superconductivity, they are naturally coupled to the electromagnetic field.
-We describe the latter by the vector and scalar potentials $a$ and $\phi$.
+We describe the latter by the vector potential $a$ in the gauge in which the electrostatic potential is zero.
 Then the time-dependent BdG equations state (see e.g. \cite{dG, Cyr, MartRoth})